leopoldch/ai_board_games/README.md

 Depths are chosen automatically using another hashtable.
 After a certain amount of played moves, depth is set to 1000 in order to find a winning path.

+The winning strategy for player 1 on odd-numbered grids is implemented in O(1) time with a simple direction calculation The first moves for player 1 are fixed depending of the size. `(0,0)` or `(0,size-1)`

 ### Why did we choose Negamax?

 Negamax is a simplified version of Minimax where the same function is used for both players by inverting the score.